ava-labs/avalanche-docs/docs/subnets/subnet-development-lifecycle.md

 #### Custom Subnets

 Custom Subnets are an open-ended interface that allow developers to build any VM they can dream.
-These VMs may be a fork of an existing VM such as Subnet-EVM, SpacesVM, or even a non-Avalanche-native VM such as Solana's virtual machine.
+These VMs may be a fork of an existing VM such as Subnet-EVM, or even a non-Avalanche-native VM such as Solana's virtual machine.
 Alternatively, you can build your VM entirely from scratch using almost any programming language.
 See [Introduction to VMs](introduction-to-vm) for advice on getting started.